Journey out of this world to World of WearableArt® Awards Show

 The Great Journeys of New Zealand, proud partner of World of WearableArt

-The Great Journeys of New Zealand is proud to acknowledge that in 2019 we are supporting World of WearableArt as a major partner.
+The Great Journeys of New Zealand are proud to support World of WearableArt as a major partner.

 If there’s one thing World of WearableArt and The Great Journeys of New Zealand truly have in common, it’s that we both put the worlds best on show.